Skip to main content

 From caregiver to patient!

-I was first made aware that something was wrong when my non-invasive prenatal testing (NIPT) testing came back inconclusive during routine prenatal genetic testing.
+I was first made aware that something was wrong when my non-invasive prenatal testing (NIPT) came back inconclusive during routine prenatal genetic testing.
 A cervical lump developed soon after, and with further testing, I was officially diagnosed with Hodgkin lymphoma (HL) at 28 weeks pregnant.
 At the time, I was 27 years old, a fairly new nurse practitioner, a newlywed, and a soon-to-be first-time mom.

 I was scared, but I was determined to get past this obstacle.
 Six months, 12 rounds of chemo, a healthy baby boy born on Christmas day and several tests later — I am now in remission.

-I finished chemo in April of 2024, and now I have a new outlook on life.
+I finished chemo in April 2024, and now I have a new outlook on life.
 My family has expanded, and I’m thankful for every day.

 I want to thank The Leukemia & Lymphoma Society, now Blood Cancer United, for the support they gave me and ultimately my family during this time.